Naval Criminal Investigative Service: NIS and the Cold War

 Until the late 1950s, District Intelligence Office operations were under the command supervision of Naval District Commandants, and investigative effort was frequently parochial, fragmented, and on occasion, duplicative from one district to another.
 Workload, manpower, and jurisdiction in investigations and counterintelligence broadened following the Korean conflict.
-A number of significant changes in organization and policy occurred during the 1950s and 1960s, as well as refinements in mission, which culminated in the establishment of the Naval Investigative Service (NIS) in February 1966.
+Several significant changes in organization and policy occurred during the 1950s and 1960s, as well as refinements in mission, which culminated in the establishment of the Naval Investigative Service (NIS) in February 1966.
 In the early 1970s, an NIS special agent was stationed on USS Intrepid for six months.
 This marked the beginning of the "Deployment Afloat" program, now called the Special Agent Afloat program, which deploys special agents for year-long assignments aboard carrier battle groups and amphibious readiness groups.
 In 1972, background investigations were transferred from NIS to the newly formed Defense Investigative Service (DIS), allowing NIS to give more attention to criminal investigations and counter-intelligence.
 The 1970s also saw NIS' first female agent, who was stationed at Naval Air Station Miramar, California in 1975.

 In October 1981, NIS became a Second Echelon Command under the Chief of Naval Operations.
-In August 1985, the Secretary of the Navy directed the appointment of a flag rank naval officer to hold the position of Commander, NIS, reporting directly to the Chief of Naval Operations and the Secretary of the Navy.
+In August 1985, the Secretary of the Navy directed the appointment of a flag-rank naval officer to hold the position of Commander, NIS, reporting directly to the Chief of Naval Operations and the Secretary of the Navy.
 Rear Admiral Cathal L. Flynn, a Navy SEAL officer, became the first admiral to lead NIS.
 Additionally, in 1982, two classes of NIS Special Agents were trained at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia, in an assessment of the school's capability to train military investigators.
-Prior to this and subsequently until 1984, NIS Special Agent Training was in ONI Headquarters in Suitland, Maryland.
+Before this and subsequently until 1984, NIS Special Agent Training was in ONI Headquarters in Suitland, Maryland.
 In 1984, NIS Special Agents began training at FLETC, along with other federal investigative agencies, except for the Federal Bureau of Investigation, the Drug Enforcement Administration, and the United States Postal Inspection Service.